jekyll/jekyll/.github/first-timers-issue-template.md

 - [ ] 👌 **Join the team**: Add yourself to a Jekyll affinity team.

   Go to [teams.jekyllrb.com](https://teams.jekyllrb.com/) join a team that best fits your interests.
+Once you click the link to join a team, you will soon recieve an email inviting you to join the Jekyll organization.

-- [ ] 🙋 **Claim this issue**: Assign this issue to yourself.
+- [ ] 🙋 **Claim this issue**: Comment below.

-  Once you have joined a Jekyll affinity team, assign this issue to yourself using the sidebar on the right.
+  Leave a comment that you have claimed this issue.

 - [ ] 📝 **Update** the file [$FILENAME]($BRANCH_URL) in the `$REPO` repository (press the little pen Icon) and edit the line as shown below.